A Guide To Selecting The Best Hawaiian Island For Families

 Things to do in Molokai for Families

-- Post-A-Nut at Hoolehua Post Office: The post office provides free coconuts for kids to decorate and mail to anyone in the world.
+- Post-A-Nut at Hoolehua Post Office: The post office provides free coconuts for kids to decorate and mail to anyone worldwide.

 - Learn how to crack open macadamia nuts: Purdy’s Natural Macadamia Nut Farm is a free activity for kids to teach them all about macadamia nuts.

 - Visit Molokai Museum And Cultural Center: If you want to learn about the history of Molokai, a visit to this fully restored sugar mill is the place to start.
 This small museum focuses on the 1980 restoration of the sugar mill and the people of the Kalaupapa Peninsula- where leppers once lived.

 Best Area to Stay on Molokai for Families

 - Kaunakakai is Molokai’s most significant town and the center of local life.
-Just five-minutes south of Kaunakakai is where you will find the islands only actual hotel on the island, Hotel Molokai.
+Just five minutes south of Kaunakakai, you will find the island’s only actual hotel on the island, Hotel Molokai.

 Finally, if you can’t decide on just one island, many people choose to island-hop.
-The predominant method of inter-island travel is through flying.
+The predominant method of inter-island travel is flying.
 Hawaiian Airlines operates most flights, where you can easily visit up to three separate islands on a single trip.
 But that doesn’t mean it’s cheap.
 Expect to budget around $150 round-trip.
-Ferry services’ are only available between the islands of Maui, Lanai, and Molokai.
+Ferry services are only available between Maui, Lanai, and Molokai islands.

 What Is The Best Hawaiian Island For Families

-When it comes to choosing which Hawaiian island is the best to visit for kids, there is no wrong choice.
+Choosing which Hawaiian island is the best to visit for kids is no wrong choice.
 All the islands offer kid-friendly activities, amenities, and accommodation options.

 The south or west sides of the Hawaiian islands are the best areas to stay for families.
-The north tends to get bigger waves and less than ideal swimming conditions, especially in the winter months.
+The north tends to get more giant waves and less-than-ideal swimming conditions, especially in winter.

-Oahu is the best Hawaiian island for kids who like culture, history, and the full Hawaiian experience.
+Oahu is the best Hawaiian island for kids who like culture, history, and the whole Hawaiian experience.

 Maui is the best Hawaiian island for kids who prefer the beach and swimming pools.